TINKER Home Page

 Availability

-This distribution version of TINKER, with full source code, is made available free of charge to anyone who wants it.
+Download links are provided in the bottom section of this web page.
 Major new releases of the package with additional features are generally placed on this site during February, June and October.
 Minor changes and bug fixes are added to the distribution version as we finish testing them.
 The basic package has been used by the Ponder lab and others at Washington University for several years and should be fairly robust.
 All we ask is that you notify us of any bugs, features you would like to see implemented, or major code extensions that you add yourself.
-If you make significant use of the package, please complete and return by regular post the license form available with the full distribution and via a link below.
-These forms are used to aid in convincing colleagues that TINKER is used outside of Washington University.
-They help us justify further development of the programs.
-We try to respond to email as time allows.
-Comments and questions are always welcome and should be directed to Jay Ponder at ponder@dasher.wustl.edu.

 Installation